gautelinga/BERNAISE/PLAN.md

 i.
-Formulat the dimensionless equation
+Formulate the dimensionless equation
-    Find the equations The do the following!
+    Find the equations, then do the following:
-        X Do it for Nerst-Plack
+        X Do it for Nernst-Planck
         X Do it for Poisson
         X Do it for Stokes
         - Do it for the phase field

 1. Phase Field (Gaute)
-    There is proberly a way to do this!
+    There is properly a way to do this!
         - Make input for velosity
         - add maybe contact angel
         - make unit test for stright capilar